College of Alameda Data & Information Overview

 Student Loan Debt

-Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
+It's not uncommon for college students to take out loans to pay for school.
+In fact, almost 66% of students nationwide depend at least partially on loans.
 At College of Alameda, approximately 2% of students took out student loans averaging $8,081 a year.
 That adds up to $32,324 over four years for those students.

 The student loan default rate at College of Alameda is 7.4%.
 Although this is lower than the national default rate of 10.1%, you'll still want to keep this in mind when taking out student loans.

 How Much Money Do College of Alameda Graduates Make?students who graduate with a bachelor's degree from College of Alameda make about $34,200 a year during their first few years of employment after graduation.
-This is about 14% less that the average pay for college graduates overall.
-However, graduates with your major may make more.
+Unfortunately, this is 14% less that the average college graduate's salary of $39,802 per year.
+However, graduates in your major field may make more.

 Location of College of Alameda